3. The Resurrection Body

-The characteristic of this living seed is spiritual life but more full, abundant, eternal and imperishable.
-The Greek word that is translated “life” in the above passage of scripture is the word zōē.
+The characteristic of this living seed is spiritual life but more full, abundant, eternal, and imperishable.
+The Greek word translated “life” in the above passage of scripture is the word zōē.
 It means: “to live.”
 My Key Word Study Bible says of this word:

-Our resurrection body will be able to be recognized in some way like us.
-He says, “When you sow, you do not plant the body that will be, but just a seed, perhaps of wheat or of something else (v.
-37).
 Within the seed is the DNA of the physical body.
 Oranges do not grow from apple seeds.
 There is a continuity of life shared between the seed and the body it will become.
 Our heavenly resurrected bodies will be somewhat like the seed of our earthly fleshly body.
-We will recognize one another in our resurrection bodies.
+I believe we will recognize one another in our resurrection bodies.

 Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when he appears, we shall be like him, for we shall see him as he is (1 John 3:2).